Scarborough Athletic F.C.: History

+Chart of yearly table positions of Scarborough in the league.

 Formation

 Following the liquidation of Scarborough, Scarborough Athletic was founded as a continuation or rebirth of the previous club by a supporters' trust named The Seadog Trust.
 They took on the same red kit, nickname, motto and official club logo from the original club.
 The Trust successfully applied for membership of the North Riding County Football Association and the Northern Counties East League on 25 June 2007.
 Due to the unavailability of any suitable grounds in the town, a ground-sharing agreement was made with Bridlington Town.
 On 29 June the club appointed former North Ferriby United manager Brian France as their first manager, who brought with him many former Ferriby players.